-Dental crowns are thin shields of porcelain or zirconia that fit over cracked or broken teeth in order to rebuild them to its original form.
-In the past, metal or gold was often used but in today's age of social media, tooth-coloured materials which are strong, yet aesthetic is the popular choice.
+Dental crowns are customised shells made from various dental materials to fit over cracked or broken teeth in order to rebuild them to its original form.
+In the past, metal or gold was often used but in today's age of social media, tooth-coloured materials such as porcelain or zirconia which are strong, yet aesthetic is the popular choice.
 They are also known as “caps” and besides protecting teeth that are weak, can also be used to change the shape, size and colour of teeth for cosmetic dental purposes.

 What Is a Dental Crown Used For?

 Dental crowns are used for both functional and aesthetic reasons, for example:

 to build-up a chipped, cracked or worn tooth

 to protect weak teeth (teeth with large fillings or after root canal treatment)

 as part of support for a dental bridge to replace missing teeth

 for cosmetic dental purposes, like covering misshapen or discoloured teeth